![]() ![]() Choose another writer in this calendar:

 novels, and four collections of stories.
 Peltonen died in Loppi, on

-February 27, 1998.
-Peltonen's final novel was Kuolemansairauteen rinnastettava syli-ikävä (1991).
-The story was set in the war years 1808-09, which led to Finland's annexation to the Russian Empire and end of the Swedish rule.
-A group of prisoners is taken to Russia.
-Captain Värnhjelm leaves his nostalgic farewells to his country, wife Ottiliana and daughters Catharina and Sofia.
-He discusses with the feverish Major af Åkerlille about death on the way to a small village on the banks of the river Volga.
-There af Åkerlille meets the youngest daughter of a prince, Marfusa.
-She tells that she don't believe in God – God is bitter, disappointed and lonely.
 "Me too," answers af Åkerlille.
-Pensasaidan takana (1993), Peltonen's last radio play, was based on a short story published in Puisto jouluksi (1990).
-The protagonists are two old people (in the radio adaptation the actors Pentti Siimes and Elina Pohjanpää, a real life couple), who began to plan a life together.
+Pensasaidan takana (1993), a radio play, was based on a short story published in Puisto jouluksi (1990).
+The central characters are two old people (in the radio adaptation the actors Pentti Siimes and Elina Pohjanpää, a real life couple), who began to plan a life together.
 For further reading: 'Nature Boys, Supermen, Fanatics: Perspectives on Finnishness in Three Sports Novels' by Henrik Meinander, in Sport, Literature, Society: Cultural Historical Studies, edited by Alexis Tadié, J.A.
-Mangan and Supriya Chaudhuri (2014); Juhani Peltonen ja "vedenalaiset" maailmat' by Irma Perttula, in Groteski suomalaisessa kirjallisuudessa (2010); 'Poem of Our Land,' in A Way to Measure Time, ed. by Bo Carpelan (1992); 'Juhani Peltonen,' in Miten kirjani ovat syntyneet 3, ed. by Ritva Haavikko (1991); 'Juhani Peltonen,' in Suomalaisia nykykirjailijoita by Pekka Tarkka (1989); 'The comi-tragedist' by Erkka Lehtola, in Books from Finland (2/1988) Selected works:
+Mangan and Supriya Chaudhuri (2014); 'Juhani Peltonen ja "vedenalaiset" maailmat' by Irma Perttula, in Groteski suomalaisessa kirjallisuudessa (2010); 'Poem of Our Land,' in A Way to Measure Time, ed. by Bo Carpelan (1992); 'Juhani Peltonen,' in Miten kirjani ovat syntyneet 3, edited by Ritva Haavikko (1991); 'Juhani Peltonen,' in Suomalaisia nykykirjailijoita by Pekka Tarkka (1989); 'The comi-tragedist' by Erkka Lehtola, in Books from Finland (2/1988) Selected works:

 |